leftiestor/Todo-Practice/README.md

 # Todo-Practice
-Todo project practice on vue and node.js.
+Todo project practice based on vue and node.js.